 Tyrone has seven years' experience in the asset management industry, and 10 years' experience in the financial services industry.

-The fund outperformed the SWIX over the first half of the year, returning 8.5% against SWIX’s total return of 7.5% gross of fees for the year.
-The outperformance was mainly due to the overweight position in Kumba Iron Ore, Namibian Breweries and African Rainbow Minerals and underweight in Shoprite Holdings.
-The best performing sector in the benchmark for the second quarter of 2019 was communication services, returning 17.2% for the quarter.
-The fund was slightly underweight in this sector, thus detracting to the fund’s performance.
-The energy sector was the second-best performing sector for the quarter, returning 8.2%.
-The fund was overweight in this sector, thus contributing to the fund’s performance versus benchmark.
-The utilities sector was the weakest performing sector, contracting 17.1% for the second quarter.
+The fund outperformed the SWIX over the third quarter of 2019, returning -4.32% against the SWIX’s total return of -5.28%, gross of fees for the quarter.
+The outperformance was mainly due to the overweight position in Clover Industries Ltd, British American Tobacco and the underweight position in Shoprite Holdings.
+The best performing sector in the benchmark for the third quarter of 2019 was consumer staples, returning just over 2% for the quarter.
+The fund was slightly overweight in this sector, thus contributing to the fund’s performance.
+All the other sectors returned negative numbers for the third quarter.
+The energy sector was the weakest performing sector contracting 24% for the third quarter.
 The fund was overweight in this sector, thus detracting from overall performance.

-Of our top 10 holdings, Sasol, Capricorn Investment, Naspers, Standard Bank and FirstRand Namibia detracted from performance for the quarter, with the remaining five contributing towards performance relative to benchmark.
-ABSA was the top contributor relative to benchmark, with a return of 20.2% for the quarter.
-FirstRand Namibia was our worst performer, contracting 13.5% during the second quarter of 2019.
+Of our top 10 holdings, Sasol, Anglo American, Standard Bank, ABSA and FirstRand Ltd detracted from performance for the quarter, with the remaining five contributing towards performance relative to benchmark.
+The Capricorn Investment Group was the top contributor relative to benchmark, with a return of 2.12% for the quarter.
+Sasol was our worst performer, contracting 27.7% during the third quarter of 2019.

 The fund is committed to offering investors above average performance over the medium to longer term by means of exposure to a select range of large and emerging equities.